Best Cheap Health Insurance in California for 2026

 The best health insurance coverage for you depends on how much medical care you expect to need.

-Silver plans are popular and good for most people because they balance affordable monthly costs with good coverage.
+Silver plans are popular and tend to be good for most people because they balance affordable monthly costs with good coverage.

 If you have a chronic illness or need expensive treatments, it may be worth it to pay the high rate for a Platinum plan.
 That's because you could save more on doctor bills than the extra cost you'd spend on insurance.